ismasan/faraday_throttler/README.md

 end
 ```

+## Advanced usage

+Most internal behaviours are split into delegate objects that you can pass as middleware arguments to override the defaults.
+See the details [in the code](https://github.com/ismasan/faraday_throttler/blob/master/lib/faraday_throttler/middleware.rb#L16).

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.